 The vulnerability as described in ISO/IEC 24772-1:2019 clause 6.55 applies to C++.

-In the following example, the value of size can be different than the length of data because the extent of data must be calculated at compile time but the calculation of size can be determined at compile time or executed at runtime, which is one source of unspecified behaviour.
+In the following example, the value of size can be different than the length of data because the extent of data must be calculated at compile time but the calculation of size can be determined either at compile time or during program execution, one source of unspecified behaviour.

 char data[1 + int(1 + 0.2 - 0.1 - 0.1)] = { }; // compile-time evaluation